TheSchu1tz/-MN-2-Software-Solutions-Repo-/README.md

 5. Provide the file path for the algorithm to solve for.

 To run the program for Project 3, you have 2 options:
-1. Run pip install -r requirements.txt
+1. py -3.13 -m pip install -r requirements.txt
 2. pyinstaller main.spec
 3. Checkout the dist folder it generates
 4. Run main.exe